Art and Faith

 ______________________________

+There are Ukrainians; then, there are “Ukrainian nationalists”.
+The former are just another of the nationalities in the old Empire; their history is intimately intertwined with that of we Russians.
+The latter are neo-Nazi fanatics that I’d avoid absolutely; they glorify those who attacked the motherland.
+The parvenu Yushchenko gave a posthumous medal to SS Sturmbannführer (Major) Roman Shuskevich.
+That was a heinous act.
+Unfortunately, this glorification of Nazi collaborators isn’t confined to “Ukrainian nationalists”, it’s also endemic amongst Balts as well, as the recent events about the “Bronze Soldier” in Estonia illustrated.
 One of the most disgusting facets of “Ukrainian nationalism” is its virulent anti-Semitism.
-For example, we should never forget that a resolution of the Second General Congress of OUN-B in April 1941 in Krakow called the “Jews of the USSR the most faithful supporters of the Bolshevik régime and the vanguard of Muscovite (sic) imperialism in the Ukraine”.
+For example, we should never forget that the Second General Congress of the OUN-B resolved in April 1941 in Kraków to label the “Jews of the USSR the most faithful supporters of the Bolshevik régime and the vanguard of Muscovite (sic) imperialism in the Ukraine”.
 A slogan put forth by the Bandera group was “Long live the Ukraine without Jews, Poles, and Germans; the Poles behind the river San, the Germans to Berlin, and the Jews to the gallows”.
-The FEOR (Federation of Jewish Communities in Russia) is concerned because it sees many contemporary “nationalists” applauding these sentiments, and I share (and approve) the sentiments voiced by Rav Berel Lazar (the Chief Rabbi of Russia) and Borukh Gorin on this topic.
-I should add that the canonical Ukrainian Orthodox Church of the MP echoes these views completely and without reservation.
-Let’s not forget that Ukrainian “nationalists” cooperated with the Nazis in the deportation of Jews to the death camps, and that UPA fanatics murdered some 100,000 to 500,000 Poles, Slovaks, and Carpatho-Russians in majority-Ukrainian areas.
+This concerns the FEOR (Federation of Jewish Communities in Russia) because it sees many contemporary “nationalists” applauding these sentiments, and I share (and approve) the sentiments voiced by Rav Berel Lazar (the Chief Rabbi of Russia) and Borukh Gorin on this topic.
+I should add that the canonical UPTs/MP echoes these views completely and without reservation.
+Let’s not forget that Ukrainian “nationalists” cooperated with the Nazis in deporting Jews to the death camps, and that UPA fanatics murdered some 100,000 to 500,000 Poles, Slovaks, and Rusins in areas that the UPA claimed as “Ukrainian”.
 On the other hand, many Ukrainians fought bravely in the Red Army against the Nazi fascists, not all Ukrainians accepted collaboration with the Nazis.
 I must add, in all fairness, that most Ukrainians today don’t praise the Nazi collaborators, only the “Orange” minority around Yushchenko and Timoshenko, and the Galician Uniate extremists, do so.

-A Portrait of the Composer Dmitri Bortiansky
+A Portrait of the Composer Dmitri Stepanovich Bortnyansky

 Mikhail Belsky